nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 La maggior parte delle sequenze legate a storie di viaggi in Iran sono raggruppate, e ciò suggerisce che molti dei casi iraniani sono derivati da una singola introduzione in Iran.
 <br><br>
 <!-- At the very bottom of the tree, we see a new sequence from a woman in Pakistan with reported travel to Iran.-->
-Nella parte più bassa dell'albero, vediamo una nuova sequenza da una donna in Pakistan con una che ha riferito una storia di viaggi in Iran.
+Nella parte più bassa dell'albero, vediamo una nuova sequenza da una donna in Pakistan con una che ha riferito di aver viaggiato in Iran.
 <!-- Interestingly, this case is an outgroup to the other cases that we know about from Iran, but was sampled around the same time.-->
 È interessante notare che questo caso non si raggruppa con gli altri casi provenienti dall'Iran, ma è stato raccolto più o meno nello stesso periodo.